Amazon EMR on EKS security best practices - Amazon EMR

 Get the latest security updates for custom images

 To use custom images with Amazon EMR on EKS, you can install any binaries and libraries on the image.
 You are responsible for the security patching of the binaries you add to the image.
 Amazon EMR on EKS images are regularly patched with latest security patches.
 To get the latest image, you must rebuild the custom images whenever there is a new base image version of the Amazon EMR release.
-For more information, see Amazon EMR on EKS releases and How to select a base image URI.
+For more information, see Amazon EMR on EKS releases and Details for selecting a base image URI.

 Limit pod credential access